algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - Smart screen in Paris to display informations
 - Unique logins for each users
 - An history of the displayed content with a tracking of who changed what

+## 2.5.
+Deadlines

+The deadline for the hardware choosing is the 14th November 2022.
+The deadline for the V0 is the 16th December 2022.

 # 3. Functional Requirements

 ## 3.1.
 Assumptions